 Most children with seizures can lead an active lifestyle.
 Plan ahead for the possible dangers of a certain activity.
 Activities should be avoided if a loss of consciousness or control would result in an injury.

-- Some safe activities include jogging, aerobics, cross-country skiing, dancing, tennis, golf, hiking, and bowling.
+- Some safe activities include jogging, aerobics, moderate cross-country skiing, dancing, tennis, golf, hiking, and bowling.
 Games and playing in gym class or on the playground are generally okay.

 - Supervise your child when they swim.